Labels on alcoholic beverage containers must comply with both U.S. and Florida laws and regulations.

 How long does the formula and COLA processing take?

 The TTB does not impose a fee for using formula approval or label processing.
 However, approval is not immediate.
-As of this writing, formula approval is approximately 64 days, while label approval processing time for wine is 14 days, for beer is 17 days, and for spirits is 52 days.
+As of September 15, 2019, formula approval processing time is approximately 9 days if a sample is not rqeuired, and 23 days with a sample.
+Label approval processing time for wine is 10 days, for beer is 15 days, and for spirits is 29 days.
 Up to date information is available at Formula Approval Processing Time and COLA Processing Time.

 Once the TTB approves a beverage label, the manufacturer can use the Allowable Changes Sample Label Generator to determine what modifications are allowed and do not require a new label approval.
 Generally, a new label approval is required when a change is made to the class, type, or appellation of the label, or when label graphics or wording are added or changed (unless they are only holiday themed).